Start A Proofreading Side Hustle

 If so, then you’re an excellent candidate for proofreading.
 Proofreading is a flexible, low-stress side hustle that you can balance with your full-time job.

-A lot of students in my Intro to Proofreading course want to start proofreading because they love to read and have a sharp eye for detail.
+A lot of students in my free Proofreading 101 course want to start proofreading because they love to read and have a sharp eye for detail.

 I think those are excellent reasons.
 Proofreading takes something you’re passionate about and allows you to make money from it without having to invest years of education and training.
 Also, how many of you are already proofreading for free for friends and family?
 Why not make money off it, right?